tibortomacs/texfireplace/README.md

 [<img src="./images/download.png" width="200">][Download]

-Another option is to open a text editor, copy the following lines, save them in a file with a `.bat` extension, and then run the file.
+Another way is to open a text editor, copy the following lines, save them in a file with the extension `.bat`, and then run it.

     set url=https://github.com/tibortomacs/texfireplace/releases/download/latest
     set file=texfp-inst.zip